-- Prediction of the end of World War I and a prediction of the beginning of World War II, as well as a request to consecrate Russia to the Immaculate Heart of Mary.
+Prediction of the end of World War I. A prediction of the beginning of World War II.
+As well as a request to consecrate Russia to the Immaculate Heart of Mary.
 Why?
-We are not talking about the political idea, but it is the prophetic vision of the struggle of atheism.
+We are not talking about the political idea, but it is the prophetic vision of the struggle for atheism.

 - A vision of the Pope being killed.
 Pope John Paul II donated the bullet to this Sanctuary.
 You can see it in the Chapel of the Apparitions, on the crown of the Holy Lady.